MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/known-issues.md

  >   Transfer Log - Please check file sharing is allowed in your firewall. : This request operation sent to net.tcp://localhost:28940/sms/service/1/transfer did not receive a reply within the configured timeout (00:01:00).
 The time allotted to this operation may have been a portion of a longer timeout.
 This may be because the service is still processing the operation or because the service was unable to send a reply message.
 Please consider increasing the operation timeout (by casting the channel/proxy to IContextChannel and setting the OperationTimeout property) and ensure that the service is able to connect to the client.

-This issue is caused by an extremely large number of transferred files that cannot be filtered in the default one minute timeout allowed by Storage Migration Service.
+This issue is caused by an extremely large number of transferred files that can't be filtered in the default one minute timeout allowed by Storage Migration Service.

 To work around this issue: